Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty: Numerical illustration in choosing robust hedging strategies for mitigating freight risk

-For the three different model settings, numerical experiments are conducted under prior sets of varying homogeneity to determine the best hedging strategy for covering the open position of the problem stated in \eqref{SH-1}.
-To be able to perform a comparison, we assume that a true model exists for the bivariate random variable $(S, \Stil)$, which is known to the experimenter but unknown to the risk manager.
-The risk manager, on account of incomplete information, has been provided with a number of plausible models describing the evolution of the processes $(S, \Stil)$, which in certain aspects may be diverging, comprising the prior set $\mathfrak{Q}$.
+Based on the standard Black's (GBM) and Schwarz's (MR) models discussed in Section \eqref{sec-3.3}, numerical experiments are conducted under prior sets of varying homogeneity to determine the best hedging strategy for covering the open position of the problem stated in \eqref{SH-1}.
+To perform a comparison, a true model is assumed for the bivariate random variable $(S, \Stil)$, which is known to the experimenter but unknown to the risk manager.
+The risk manager, on account of incomplete information, is provided with a number of plausible models describing the evolution of the processes $(S, \Stil)$, which in certain aspects may be diverging, comprising the prior set $\mathcal{M}$.
 The risk manager wishes to static hedge her/his future obligations that have to be covered at time $T=T_N$ following the robust static hedging approach to counter the uncertainty concerning the exact financial amount that has to be covered at time $T$.

-For assessing the performance of the method, the obtained hedging strategy is compared to the optimal hedging strategy under the true model (if the latter was known).
-To check for the robustness of the findings, a number of experiments are performed for each one of the three models discussed in Section \eqref{sec-4.1}.
-These experiments are divided in three groups depending on the homogeneity levels of the models that the investor are provided with.
-We will refer to these three groups as three different scenarios of information homogeneity: the scenario of (a) High Homogeneity (HH), (b) Medium Homogeneity (MH) and (c) Low Homogeneity (LH), determined by the degree of divergence of the models in $\mathfrak{Q}$.
-For each experiment, $m=10$ different models that constitute the prior set $\mathfrak{Q}$ are generated as perturbations of the true model (by generating perturbations on the true model's parameters).
-Specifically, the various scenarios for the prior set $\mathfrak{Q}$ are generated by choosing random values for the model parameters by adding a noise term $\xi$ simulated from an appropriate Uniform distribution $U(\alpha,\beta)$ where $\alpha,\beta$ are chosen according to the parameter scaling and the homogeneity scenario that is considered.
+For assessing the performance of the proposed method, the obtained hedging strategy is compared to the optimal hedging strategy under the true model (if the latter was known).
+To check for the robustness of the findings, a number of experiments are performed for each one of the two considered models.
+These experiments are divided in three groups depending on the heterogeneity among the models that the investor is provided with.
+These groups are refferred from now on as the three different scenarios of information heterogeneity: the scenario of (a) Low Heterogeneity (LH), (b) Medium Heterogeneity (MH) and (c) High Heterogeneity (HH), determined by the degree of discrepancy of the models in $\mathcal{M}$.
+For each experiment, $m=3,5,10$ and $30$ different models that constitute the prior set $\mathcal{M}$ are generated as perturbations of the true model (by generating perturbations on the true model's parameters).
+Specifically, the various scenarios for the prior set $\mathcal{M}$ are generated by choosing random values for the model parameters by adding a noise term $\xi$ simulated from an appropriate Uniform distribution $U(\alpha,\beta)$ where $\alpha,\beta$ are chosen according to the parameter scaling and the homogeneity scenario that is considered.